TheresaLui/SelfHelpContent_v2/articles/microsoft.network/application-gateway-4xx-errors.md

 ## **Recommended Documents**

-Verify the HTTP response code that Application Gateway received from the backend by viewing the *SERVER-STATUS* value in *RequestQuery* field of [access logs](https://docs.microsoft.com/azure/application-gateway/application-gateway-diagnostics#diagnostic-logging).
+You can verify the HTTP response code that Application Gateway received from the backend by viewing the *SERVER-STATUS* value in *RequestQuery* field of [access logs](https://docs.microsoft.com/azure/application-gateway/application-gateway-diagnostics#diagnostic-logging).
 If the response code is 4xx, then it's an issue with your backend and not the application gateway.